How I Cook Fresh Rainbow Trout Filets On Top of the Stove

 How Big Do They Get?

 The size and weight of rainbow trout can vary greatly depending on various factors such as age, habitat, and genetics.
 In the wild, rainbow trout typically grow to lengths of 8-12 inches (20-30 cm) and weigh between 1-4 pounds (0.5-2 kg).
-However, larger specimens can be caught, especially in certain habitats.
+However, larger specimens can be caught, especially in specific habitats.

 In aquaculture, rainbow trout are often selectively bred to reach larger sizes, with some farmed fish reaching weights of up to 13 pounds (6 kg) or more.
 The size and weight of rainbow trout can also be influenced by the availability of food and the length of the growing season in their habitat.